ealva-com/ealvatag/README.txt

  But for now it offers full support of ID3v1 and pretty good but incomplete support of ID3v22,ID3v23 and IDv24.

  Directory structure as follows:
+ Under source control:

- src                  :source code directory (under cvs source control) www                  :java doc directory    (under cvs source control) classes              :compiled classes directory
+ src                  :source code directory srctest              :source code directory
+ www                  :java doc directory
- dist:                :contains the latest jar files ((under cvs source control)
+ dist:                :contains the latest jar files testdata             :test mp3 files for use by the junit tests lib                  :Third party libraries

+ Created by Build Script:
+ classes              :compiled classes directory testclasses          :compiled test classes directory testdatatmp          :copy of test files used by last invokation of junit junit                :junit test output

  Other files: